Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

 \section{Methods}

 \update{The methods outlined in this section are used to calculate the pollutant flux or flow rate to the surface of different natural and mechanical environments.
-These fluxes or flow rates are independent of the removal technology and indicate the rate at which a given atmospheric pollutant could be delivered to the surface of a given environment (to potentially be removed).
-These methods are divided into scaling theories; empirical relationships; energy, power and drag measurements; industry standards; and fully-developed profiles. }
+These fluxes or flow rates are independent of the removal technology and indicate the rate at which a given atmospheric pollutant could be delivered to the surface of a given environment (to potentially be removed). } \updateii{In this work we distinguish between flow-over and flow-through transport regimes.
+For city surfaces, pollutant delivery is governed by boundary-layer transport, where flux to the surface depends on turbulent mixing and concentration gradients.
+In contrast, HVAC filtration operates as a flow-through configuration in which air is driven through a porous medium, and pollutant transport is governed by the velocity component normal to the medium and the concentration.
+External engineered systems such as aircraft represent a further regime, in which higher free-stream velocities generate thin turbulent boundary layers.} \updateii{ For gaseous species, transport to surfaces is governed primarily by advection and molecular or turbulent diffusion.
+For PM, transport may additionally involve gravitational settling, Brownian diffusion, inertial impaction and interception~\cite{hinds2022aerosol}.
+Pollutant-specific capture processes are incorporated separately where appropriate (e.g., through the diffusivity $D$ in~\eqref{eq:scaling_eq} and the HVAC filtration efficiency $E$ in~\eqref{eq:fibre_flow_rate}).}